What is the Zero Waste Challenge?

 Pick your challenge

 Live in an apartment, condo or townhouse without green bins?
-Use our drop off locations.
-We also take empty cereal bags.
+Let’s talk: [email protected]

 What to do

 - Accept the challenge.
-Register as an individual, family or household.
+Register as an individual, family, household or organization/team.

 - Get a 1 litre mason jar to track how you do.